 - 163 private and 79 social units – south-east block (second stage) – March 2018 to June 2019

 Due to our characteristic attention to detail, in-depth planning and insistence on maintaining extremely organised and safe working conditions, we were able to deliver our works effectively, safely and to a uniformly high standard.
-Dave Berry, Head of Construction Berkley Homes North East London, commented on the works delivered by BDL Drylining
+David Barry, Head of Construction Berkley Homes North East London, commented on the works delivered by BDL Drylining

 I have been working with BDL since joining the Goodmans Fields team in April of 2014.
 Over the past 5 years they have been exceptional in all areas from Health & Safety, Quality and Delivery which is driven by their culture of continuous improvement, pride and reputation.
 We have collectively built a great cohesive relationship and it has been a pleasure working with their team and support staff to successfully deliver the first completed scheme for the Berkeley Homes North East London Business.